Our Top 10 on the Ring of Kerry

 By following our Top 10 Ring of Kerry it will lead you in the direction where you will find plenty of other places not mentioned here.

-- “Over the Water” from Cahersiveen by the old RIC Barraks and across the bridge you will find Ballycarbery Castle, Leacanabuaile Stone Fort, and Cahergal Fort.
+- “Over the Water” from Cahersiveen by the old RIC Barracks and across the bridge you will find Ballycarbery Castle, Leacanabuaile Stone Fort, and Cahergal Fort.
 These old structures date from the 16th Century Castle to the Forts which could date back to BC and beyond.
-They are striking structures and you will possible spend 40 minutes to one hour visiting the three sites.
+They are striking structures and you will possibly spend 40 minutes to one hour visiting the three sites.

 - Tetrapod Trackway 385,000,000 BC on Valentia Island, one of the oldest Footprints / Trackways on the Planet